sahilas-gif/Quiz-using-java/README.md

 Simple Java Quiz : A small console-based quiz application built in Java to practice OOP principles and user input.
+Download the files under one folder and use "javac *.java" and "java *.java" to run the quiz in console.